-In June 2018, The FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-ASU 2018-08 clarifies the guidance for evaluating whether a transaction is reciprocal (i.e., an exchange transaction) or nonreciprocal (i.e., a contribution) and for distinguishing between conditional and unconditional contributions.
+In June 2019, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+ASU 2019-08 clarifies the guidance for evaluating whether a transaction is reciprocal (i.e., an exchange transaction) or nonreciprocal (i.e., a contribution) and for distinguishing between conditional and unconditional contributions.
 The ASU also clarifies the guidance used by entities other than not-for-profits to identify and account for contributions made.
 The ASU has different effective dates for resource recipients and resource providers.
-Where the organization is the resource recipient, the ASU is applicable to contributions received for annual periods beginning after December 15, 2018, and interim periods within annual periods beginning after December 15, 2020.
+Where the organization is the resource recipient, the ASU is applicable to contributions received for annual periods beginning after December 15, 2019.
+Where the organization is a resource provider, the ASU is effective for annual periods beginning after December 15, 2019 and interim periods within annual periods beginning after December 15, 2019.
 Early adoption is permitted.
-The Foundation is currently evaluating the impact of the adoption of this guidance on its consolidated financial statements.
-The adoption of ASU 2018-08 is not expected to have a material impact on the Foundation's consolidated financial statements.
+The Foundation adopted ASU 2018-08 beginning January 1, 2020.